 There are two types of anis found in North America.
 The Smooth-billed Ani is the largest of these two species.
-This bird is found in small numbers, slowly disappearing from the North American continent.
-Now only found in southern tip of Florida.
-The Groove-billed Ani has all of the same characters and apperance as the Smooth-billed Ani, the only different is its smaller bill and slightly smaller size in body.
+This bird is found in small numbers and is slowly disappearing from the North American continent.
+It is now only found on the southern tip of Florida.
+The Groove-billed Ani has all of the same characteristics and appearance of the Smooth-billed Ani.
+The only difference is its smaller bill and slightly smaller body size.
 This bird is common in the southern ranges of Texas into Mexico.
-Close attention to these birds and their calls is needed to distinguish them apart.
+Close attention to these birds and their calls is needed to distinguish them from one another.

-Anis are found in weedy areas and shrubs, where they hunt for insects, sometime eating fruits.
-These birds are not strong fliers, usually seen in flight with slow flopping wings and gliding.
+The anis are found in weedy areas and shrubs where they hunt for insects, sometimes eating fruit.
+These birds are not strong fliers and are usually seen in flight and gliding with slow flopping wings.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.